agravier/crdt-study/README.md

 I should investigate simpler tools for Markdown-based API documentation generation.

+### No implementation of server and client processes

+I had no time to implement the client/server architecture described.

+However, the tests show that the LWWGraph implementation is not sensitive to operations insertion order, which is the major point of the CRDT.

 ### No continuous integration

+I had no need for that, but in a collaborative environment, it's very useful.

 ## Appendix: How I made this project